danaiamirali/nyt-connections-helper/README.md

 # NYT Connections Helper Chatbot
 A basic command-line LLM helper for the New York Times Connections game.
+The helper is rather useless for the game (you are better off just playing it yourself) - this tool was built simply as an exercise.

 ## How To Use
 Create a file called `input.txt` in the main directory, and load it with the connections words in a comma separated format (e.g., "egg, brick, cheese, ...")